killdash9/buffer-flip.el/README.md

 A common operation in my work flow is to switch to the other window buffer before flipping buffers.
-That is, I want to keep my current buffer on top, but I want to get to some buried buffer on the other window.  `buffer-flip-other-window` does just that.
+That is, I want to keep my current buffer on top, but I want to get to some buried buffer in the other window.  `buffer-flip-other-window` does just that.
 If there is only one window, the function will split the window automatically.
 It's a little like `pop-to-buffer` for buffer-flipping.
 It can be bound to